Pan Michael: Chapters 51–55

 After a terrible journey through the wilderness, and losing her horses to wolves and an icy river, Basia makes it back to the fortalice.
-She collapses exhausted in a fever and Zagloba sends for a doctor from Kamenyets who revives her from near death.
+She collapses exhausted in a fever and Zagłoba sends for a doctor from Kamenyets who revives her from near death.

 Gorzenski, the commandant at Mohiloff, intercepts Azya's orders to his Tartars and kills the Mazovian infantry as well as sending a message to Yampol, thus saving it from destruction.
 The Ketlings arrive at Hreptyoff—Sobieski has appointed him commander of the artillery at Kamenyets—and Basia resolves to remain with Michael at Kamenyets as well.

 The Sultan is slowly gathering his army and Michael writes to the hetman to grant a pardon to all robbers if they join the infantry.
 Sobieski commands him to defend Kamenyets to the last.

 Chapters 56–62

 The Turks finally march from Adrianople and Adam, now a much broken man, joins his friends at Hreptyoff, and then leads an advance guard against the enemy's chambuls, crossing the Danube and advancing as far as Pruth.
 Adam's dragoons assault Azya's chambul and, capturing him, give him an agonising death by drawing him on a sharpened stake.

-Basia and Zagloba join Michalel at Kamenyets which is seething with preparations for its defence against the Turkish invasion.
+Basia and Zagłoba join Michalel at Kamenyets which is seething with preparations for its defence against the Turkish invasion.
 A Council of War is held, joined by Bishop Lantskoronski, Mikolai Pototski, starosta of Podolia, Lantskoronski, chamberlain of Podolia, Revuski, secretary of Podolia and officers and Michael gives them the courage required to defend the town.

 Vasilkovski's cavalry dragoons slaughter the leading janissaries at Jvanyets, the remnants fleeing back across the Dniester river.